toiletbril/toiletline/README.txt

 If you want to use this library in C++ or other languages, you will need to make a .c file which creates implementation and includes the library.
-Compile it to object file ('-c' flag in gcc/clang) and link your code against it.
+Compile it to object file (`-c` flag in gcc/clang) and link your code against it.

 Configuration macros